LemesoftNostalgic/sprint-o-matic/README.md

 The Sprint-O-Matic is an interactive application similar to games.
 Warning: the Sprint-O-Matic has not been properly tested for safety regarding the treadmill use.
-Therefore I have to advice against it, even though it is technically possible with a wireless mouse.
-Please inform me via sprint.o.matic at gmail.com if your treadmill vendor shows green light for this use-case.
+If you do it, please consider it is not one of the planned use-cases of the software.

 ### Support